 Yep, I’m a big fan of using technology to help you save time and automate tasks as you build your business.
 If you want to know what’s in my toolbox, click here.
 If you need a website, you can grab a hosting plan from Bluehost for less than $100/year.
 You can start a newsletter for free.
 You can even use a tool like Calendly to allow folks to schedule time on your calendar for a meeting.
 You have options here.
 The goal is to be aware of ways that technology can help you save time and allow you to get things done while you’re at work (or asleep).

 5. Get connected.

 Use the social media channels that you’re already active on to promote your business.
 For example, share your latest blog post on Facebook.
 Start following potential clients on Twitter.
 Get out in your local community and tell people what you are doing.
 Add people to your mailing list so they can stay updated on the things you’re working on.

 Meet people.
 Make connections.
 You never know where your next opportunity may come from.

 6. Use your day job’s powers for good.

 Once you start doing this side hustle, you might resent the day job or think it’s the enemy.
-First, this is normal because you can often feel like the job is standing in the way of you doing what you want.
+This is normal because you often feel like the job is standing in the way of doing what you want.
 The day job is a good thing.
-It helps you take care of your rent and your basic needs while you build this business on the side.
-You have the flexibility to experiment and try and fail as much as you want without worrying that you’ll lose everything to live in a van down by the river.
+It helps you take care of your rent and basic needs while you build this business.
+You can experiment, try, and fail as much as you want without worrying that you’ll lose everything to live in a van by the river.